8 San Francisco Trauma Therapists [Available Now]

 -

 We’ll check in, ground together, and choose a focus (a sensation, memory, belief, or present-day trigger).
 Your therapist will guide you with gentle somatic practices and resourcing so you can process without feeling overwhelmed.
+Sessions can be in person in San Francisco, or held virtually.

 -